wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 The deployment process includes:

-* downloading, distributing and installing KernelCare agent package
+* downloading and running the KernelCare agent installation script
 * updating `/etc/sysconfig/kcare/kcare.conf` with ePortal-related entries
 * registering KernelCare agents using an activation key